This site requires a more recent version of Adobe Flash Player to function properly.

-Akamai operates a worldwide network of over 160,000 servers that help Akamai's customers deliver Internet content faster to their end users.
+Akamai operates a worldwide network of over 175,000 servers that help Akamai's customers deliver Internet content faster to their end users.
 The company estimates that it delivers 15-30% of the global web traffic.
-Websites like Apple, Yahoo!, eBay and Travelocity use Akamai for content delivery, which means that some of the content you view when visiting these sites is delivered from a nearby Akamai server, rather than the company's own servers.
+Websites like Apple, Yahoo!, NBC, ESPN, NBA and Verizon wireless use Akamai for content delivery, which means that some of the content you view when visiting these sites is delivered from a nearby Akamai server, rather than the company's own servers.

 We believe Online Shopping Content Delivery and Media Content Delivery are the most valuable segments within Akamai for the following reasons:

 Although the revenue per customer for media content customers is higher than that of online shopping customers, we estimate that Akamai had close to 2,560 online shopping customers by the end of 2014, which is about double as many as for its media content delivery business.
 Moreover, the margins for this business are higher than media due to the comparatively low bandwidth requirements for online shopping as compared to watching videos et al.

 Value-added services such as transaction security is an important part of delivering content for online shopping sites.
 Akamai provides transaction security for commerce sites, such as Best Buy, Microsoft and Travelocity.com.
 These services help Akamai retain customers in the commerce and financial services space.